 If privacy and discretion are your top concerns, find a ghostwriter for your book or for any other writing project.
-A professional ghostwriter is a writer you never see – literally a “ghost writer”.
+A professional ghostwriter is a writer you never see – literally a “ghost writer” for hire.
 You are the author and yours is the only name that people see.

-When you hire a ghostwriter from THGM Writing Services, you get more than just discretion – you get a writer committed to making the words sound like your voice.
+When you hire a ghostwriting service, you get more than just discretion – you get a writer committed to making the words sound like your voice.
 We have ghostwritten fiction and non-fiction of every genre, from fantasy to mystery to Christian to biographies to business.
 We have ghostwritten speeches and song lyrics and game scripts and articles for academic journals.

 Our writers are passionate about every project they work on; that’s why you get the very best from each of them.

 Our professional ghostwriters for hire will increase your chances that a publisher or literary agent will pick up your manuscript.
 And this is where to find a ghostwriter for a book or script.